 About the Program

-Frederick County's Office of Sustainability and Environmental Resources (OSER)'s expanded Neighborhood Green Program helps landowners in the Peter Pan Run and brook trout watersheds control storm water runoff and reduce pollutants from entering our local waterways feeding into the Chesapeake Bay by implementing best management practices like rain barrels, rain gardens, conservation landscaping and tree plantings.
+Frederick County's Office of Sustainability and Environmental Resources (OSER)'s expanded Neighborhood Green Program helps landowners in the Potomac Direct, Peter Pan Run and Upper Monocacy Brook Trout watersheds control storm water runoff and reduce pollutants from entering our local waterways feeding into the Chesapeake Bay by implementing best management practices like rain barrels, rain gardens, conservation landscaping and tree plantings.
 Polluted storm water affects the water that we use for drinking, swimming and fishing, and contributes to stream erosion.
 Implementing these actions will also attract birds and pollinators while beautifying your property and they will have a beneficial and lasting impact on our stream and watershed health.

 For More Information

 Fill out a brief interest form or email Suzanne Cliber or call 301-600-7414 or Jeff Feaga by email or by phone at 301-600-1350..

 The Neighborhood Green Program initiative is funded by the Environmental Protection Agency and the National Fish and Wildlife Foundation.